postgresml/postgresml/pgml-cms/blog/our-migration-from-aws-to-gcp.md

 #### Buffer and compress

 After researching a bit about how other people migrated filesystems (it is quite common in the ZFS community, since it makes it quite convenient, our issues notwithstanding), the issue emerged: _zfs send_ and _zfs recv_ do not buffer data.
-For each chunk of data they send and receive, they issue separate `write()` and `read()` calls to the kernel, and process whatever data they get.
+For each chunk of data they send and receive, they issue separate `write(2)` and `read(2)` calls to the kernel, and process whatever data they get.

 In case of a network transfer, these kernel calls propagate all the way to the network stack, and like any experienced network engineer would tell you, makes things very slow.

 In comes `mbuffer(1)`.
 If you're not familiar with it, mbuffer is a tool that _buffers_ whatever data it receives and sends it in larger chunks to its destination, in our case SSH on the sender side and ZFS on the receiver side.
-Combined with a multi-threaded stream compressor, `pbzip2(1)`, which cut our data size in half, we were finally in business, transferring our data at over 200MB/second which cut our migration time from days to just a few hours, all with just one simple command:
+Combined with a multi-threaded stream compressor, `pbzip2(1)`, which cut our data size in half, we were finally in business, transferring our data at over 200 MB/second which cut our migration time from days to just a few hours, all with just one command:

 ```bash
 zfs send tank/pgdata@snapshot | pbzip2 | mbuffer -s 12M -m 2G | ssh ubuntu@gcp \